gwen-interpreter/gwen/README.md

 ```
    Feature: Gwen Interpreter

-  Scenario: Automation by interpretation
+  Scenario: Automate
       Given a feature specification
         And a target system
+        And an evaluation engine
        When gwen is invoked
        Then the specification is interpreted
         And the steps are executed
         And the system is evaluated
 ```

-### How does it work?

-The Gwen interpreter reads Gherkin features and parses them into an abstract syntax tree for validation and correctness.
+The gwen interpreter reads Gherkin features and parses them into an abstract syntax tree for validation and correctness.
 It then traverses all scenarios and dispatches the processing of each step to an evaluation engine that you define (or provide) and mix in.
-The engine performs the actual evaluation work required for each step.
+The engine performs the automation work on the target system.
 Gwen then captures and reports the results.

 Key Features
 ------------